CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/against-the-shadow.md

 ### HOARDS

 Certain items are _hoard_ items.
 Such an item may only be played at a site that contains a hoard.
-Each site with a Dragon automatic-attack (i.e., each Dragon's lair) contains a hoard.[^hoard] A hoard minor item may not be included with a starting company, and may not be played at a site that does not contain a hoard.
+Each site with a Dragon automatic-attack (i.e., each Dragon's lair) contains a hoard.
+A hoard minor item may not be included with a starting company, and may not be played at a site that does not contain a hoard.

 {: .note-dk }
 > **Example:** You can not play a hoard minor item at Mount Gram after successfully influencing the _Orcs of Angmar_ like you can with a normal minor item.
 Mount Gram does not contain a board.